ONSdigital/ras-docker-dev/README.md

     docker-compose -f docker-compose-ras.yml up -d

 # Run up all the RAS components with ras-compose.sh

-  ./ras-compose.sh clean : clean build of all containers, pulls latest from docker hub ./ras-compose.sh run   : rebuild and run all containers
+  ./ras-compose.sh clean : clean build of all containers, pulls latest from docker hub ./ras-compose.sh run   : rebuild and run all containers ./ras-compose.sh down. : stop and remove all containers